FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 Is there any evidence that women and people of color are less effective in law enforcement roles?

-And what message does it send to prospective applicants when the leaders demean them and make judgments about them based solely on the race or gender?
+And what messages are sent to prospective applicants when the leaders demean them and make judgments about them based solely on their race or gender?

 So any notion that we have lowered our standards or hiring standards is just not accurate.

-In fact, the our standards are as competitive and selective as ever.
+In fact, our standards are as competitive and selective as ever.

 We have tens of thousands of people applying, and our selection rate is about 3.1%, which is more selective than just about any university in the country.